 Welcome to the San Diego Electric Railway Association!

 The San Diego Electric Railway Association (SDERA) is dedicated to the preservation of the history of the San Diego Electric Railway - San Diego's primary streetcar system which operated from the late 1800s to 1949.
 SDERA is also the operator of the National City Depot, an historic Santa Fe railroad station.
-We operate a railroad and local history museum within the depot, and the depot is open Thursday to Sunday from 9 am to 5 pm.
+We operate a railroad and local history museum within the depot, and the depot is open Saturday and Sunday from 10 am to 4 pm.
 A large model-railroad exhibit, operated by our 3-Rail model railroad group, is also included in the museum displays.
 All train buffs, local historians, and people looking for an interesting "day out" in the San Diego area are encouraged to visit the depot, join with us, and help us grow into a major destination within San Diego County

 Monthly meetings are typically held at the National City Depot on the 2nd Saturday night of the month at 7:30pm.
 There is no charge to attend these meetings which cover interesting subjects relating to past, present, and future electric railways.
 Plan to arrive by 7 p.m. to chat, and peruse the Gift Shop.
 Join us at 5:30 for an optional no-host dinner before the meeting at The Barbeque Pit Restaurant - 920 E. Plaza Blvd, National City (directions from Mapquest).

 Car 54...
 Where Are You?
 Coming to the National City Depot!!

 On March 5th, 2014 vintage SDERy Streetcar #54 left the San Diego History Center bound for the National City Depot!
 Watch for additional information to be posted shortly on this great News!

 The June 2012 edition of our newsletter Trolley Lines highlighted the history of this unique car!
 You can find a copy of that newsletter here!